biojava/biojava.github.io/_wikis/BioJava:Download_1.6.md

 [biojava-doc.jar](http://www.biojava.org/download/bj16/rc1//doc/biojava-doc.jar)
 (10Mb) that includes the javadocs for the API, demos and apps.

-You can also browse the documentation at [biojava 1.6 api](http://www.biojava.org/docs/api16/)
+You can also browse the documentation at [BioJava 1.6 api](http://www.biojava.org/docs/api16/)

 Getting older versions